Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 Quasi-Newton methods, like steepest descent, require only the gradient of the objective function to be supplied at each iterate.
-By measuring the changes in gradients, they construct a model of the objective function that is good enough to produce superlinear convergence.
+By measuring the changes in gradients, they construct a model of the objective function that is good enough to produce super-linear convergence.
 The improvement over steepest descent is dramatic, especially on difficult problems.
 Moreover, since second derivatives are not required, quasi-Newton methods are sometimes more efficient than Newton’s method.[^11]